 Dover, DE 19903

-A State of Delaware Criminal Background Check will cost $52.00, while a State and Federal Criminal Background Check will be $65.00 but must be mandated by law.
+A Delaware criminal background check will cost $52.00, while a State and Federal Criminal Background Check will be $65.00 but must be mandated by law.
 Requesters can pay by:

 People can also look up civil cases tried in the Superior Court, Court of Common Pleas, and Justice of the Peace Court by name.

-How to Locate Criminal Records Photos (Mugshots) in Delaware
+How To Locate Criminal Record Photos (Mugshots) in Delaware

 Mugshots are public records in Delaware and may be used in a subject’s criminal history, court records, sex offender registry listing, inmate record, etc. So, the best way to obtain someone’s mugshot is to procure one of these records.

-Can the Public Access Delaware Juvenile Records or Criminal History?
+Can the Public Access DE Juvenile Records or Criminal History?

 According to Delaware Code Title 10, Statute 1009, juveniles are not criminals.6 Instead, they’re only adjudicated as delinquents.
 They can access their criminal histories (accompanied by their parents) similarly to adults, but no other agencies can.